KashifKhn/MarkDown_notes_App_React/README.md

 1. **Create a new note:** Click the "New Note" button.
 2. **Edit the note:** Use the Markdown editor to make changes to your note's content.
 3. **Add a summary title:** Optionally, add a summary title to your note to make it easier to identify and organize.
 4. **Save your changes:** Click the "Save" button to save your note.
-Your changes will be automatically synced with local storage.
+Your changes will be automatically synced with Firebase storage.
 5. **Edit an existing note:** To edit an existing note, click on its title in the notes list.
 6. **Delete a note:** To delete a note, click the "Delete" button next to the note in the list.